nedimperva/notion-dynamic-cover/README.md

 1. Open your Notion page
 2. Change the cover image
 3. Select "Link" and enter one of the following URLs:
-   - **For image covers** (recommended for Notion):
-     - `http://localhost:3000/image` - Default location with image format
+   - `http://localhost:3000/image` - For image format (recommended for Notion)
-     - `http://localhost:3000/image/City-CountryCode` - Location-based weather with image format
-       - Example: `http://localhost:3000/image/Konjic-ba` for Konjic, Bosnia
-   - **For HTML format** (for viewing in browser):
-     - `http://localhost:3000` - Default location in HTML format
+   - `http://localhost:3000` - For HTML format (for viewing in browser)
-     - `http://localhost:3000/cover/City-CountryCode` - Location-based weather in HTML format
-4. The cover will update with a new quote and weather data whenever the page is refreshed
+4. The cover will update with a new quote whenever the page is refreshed

-> **Important**: When using as a Notion cover, always use the `/image` endpoints which return PNG images instead of HTML.

 ## Customization

 - Edit `public/notion-cover-template.html` to change the design
-- Default weather location can be modified in `index.js` by changing the default latitude and longitude values in the `getWeatherData()` function

 ## License